Onjsdev Logo

 axios.defaults.headers.common["Authorization"] = "Bearer myAccessToken";

-Axios instance allows you to encapsulate default configurations for a specific part of your application, meaning you can create various instances with different configurations for different purposes.
+On the other hand, requests made with axios instance are only applied to the request made with that instance.
+That is, Axios instances allow you to encapsulate default configurations for a specific part of your application, meaning you can create various instances with different configurations for different purposes.

 Conclusion